KGuzikowski/GlobalData/data_gathering/data_extraction/dataset_creation/prompt.md

 Simplification alg remarks:
 - on the head and thw body find all meta tags and put on top of the text (as it's now for the head meta tags)
+- add attrs with "," and without it and test.
+- join attrs for id, class, eg. separately and separate by comma.